Neoleo3/Business-Analysis/README.md

 Employee Sales Performance
 Emphasized exceptional performance by top sales representatives, showcasing their impact on revenue growth.
 Insights into workforce productivity provided a roadmap for nurturing talent and optimizing performance.

-## Acknowledgments
-Thanks to NIIT for providing the datasets and resources for this analysis.